thedeb/GitResources/README.md

 GitResources
 ============

-Some resources to use Git + Github better.
+Some resources to help you master Git + Github.